Categorical Koszul duality: The dg nerve and its adjoint

 We would like to apply the adjunction from Proposition \ref{prop:catadjunction} in the case where $C$ is the normalised chain coalgebra of a simplicial set with coefficients in $\mathbb Z$.
 The underlying graded $\mathbb Z$-module of $C_*(K)$ is free, thus we may consider its cobar construction, compare the discussion before Corollary \ref{cor:koszulz}.

 Note however, that $C_*$ is a pointed coalgebra with a dg structure and a unique splitting given by the projection $C_* \to C_0$, but $C_*$ is not a pointed curved coalgebra since this splitting is not compatible with the differential.
 However, it is isomorphic to a pointed curved coalgebra.
-We will describe this pointed model explicitly. \begin{defi} Given a simplicial set $K$ we define its \emph{twisted cochain algebra} $\utilde C^*(K)$ as the usual cochain algebra equipped with the differential $\tilde \delta = \delta + [-e, ]$, i.e.\ $\utilde \delta f = \delta f - e \cup f + (-1)^{|f|} f \cup e$ where $e$ is the constant 1-cochain with value 1.
-The \emph{twisted chain coalgebra} $\utilde C_*(K)$ is the dual of $\utilde C^*(K)$. \end{defi}
+We will describe this pointed model explicitly. \begin{defi} Given a simplicial set $K$ we define its \emph{twisted cochain algebra} $\utilde C^*(K)$ as the usual normalized cochain algebra equipped with the differential $\tilde \delta = \delta + [-e, ]$, i.e.\ $\utilde \delta f = \delta f - e \cup f + (-1)^{|f|} f \cup e$ where $e$ is the constant 1-cochain with value 1.
+The curvature is $\delta e + e \cup e$.
+We note that $\tilde C^*(K)$ is pseudocompact since $C^*(K)$ is and the \emph{twisted chain coalgebra} $\utilde C_*(K)$ is defined as the continuous dual of $\utilde C^*(K)$. \end{defi}

 \begin{example} Given the $n$-simplex $\Delta^{n}$ we find that $\utilde C_*(\Delta^{n})$ as a subspace of the unnormalized chains has a canonical basis given by subsets of $\{0, \dots, n\}$.
 Unravelling the definition the differential becomes $\utilde \partial = \sum_{i=1}^{k-1} (-1)^{i}\partial_{i}$. \end{example} \begin{rem} More generally, we want to think of the twisted differential $\tilde \delta$ as removing the boundary terms.